ncsa/ncsa_system_documentation/docs/source/common/slurm/monitor.rst

 Slurm prioritizes jobs in the queue based on more than just when the job was submitted.
 A combination of factors are considered to fairly distribute the compute resources to cluster users.
 These factors include (but aren't limited to):

-- Resources requested for the job: If a smaller job(s) can backfill between larger jobs without delaying higher priority jobs, the smaller job(s) may run before other jobs that were been submitted earlier.
+- Resources requested for the job: If a smaller job(s) can backfill between larger jobs without delaying higher priority jobs, the smaller job(s) may run before other jobs that were submitted earlier.
 - Age of the job in the queue: Higher priority is given to jobs that have been in the queue longer.
 However, since this is not the only factor considered, newer jobs may run before older jobs.
 - Recent account cluster usage: Higher priority is given to jobs on accounts that have *not* had recent cluster usage.
 Note, this is based on account usage, not just your user usage.
 - Portion of total account allocation used: Higher priority is given to jobs on accounts that have used a smaller portion of their total allocation.